GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

 # Conclusion

 The `CoreArchitecture.md` document lays the technical foundation for building a robust, scalable, and flexible enterprise-level game.
-By exploring the mechanics behind core components such as `Message Events`, `StateMachines`, `MonoSystems`, `EntitySystems`, and how these are managed by and retrieved from the `GameManager`, developers can gather a greater understanding of how our core architecture works under the hood.
+By exploring the mechanics behind core components such as `Message Events`, `StateMachines`, `MonoSystems`, and how these are managed by and retrieved from the `GameManager`, developers can gather a greater understanding of how our core architecture works under the hood.
 This structured approach simplifies navigation and comprehension of the codebase, while fostering an environment that's conducive to collaborative development and rapid feature iteration and implementation.
 By leveraging the outlined architectural principles, game development can be accelerated, giving developers greater agility and delivering a seamless experience for players.